 The difference is that seed-grown flytraps are always considered “Typical” or D.M.
 Typical.

 Venus flytraps that have names are clones propagated through pullings, divisions, or tissue cultures from the original cultivar, which is why they retain the features of that cultivar.

 To illustrate: If D.M.
 Asmodeus above were to flower and produce seeds, plants grown from its seeds would be Typical.

 Typical flytraps are genetically different from their parents, which means they won’t necessarily have the traits of their parents.

 This is why you cannot take the seeds of any cultivar and expect them to look the same as that cultivar.
-If you bought a vft that doesn’t have a name, it’s a Typical.
+If you bought a flytrap that doesn’t have a name, it’s a D.M.
+Typical.

 Growing Venus flytraps from pullings

-For example, SD Kronos is bred by Stephen Doonan, Trev’s Dracula is bred by Trev Cox, and the GJ cultivars like GJ Maratchi, GJ Bloody Nurse, and GJ Hellcat are all bred by Green Jaws, a nursery in Germany owned by Matze.
-These cultivars are quite rare and are more expensive than others.
+As another example, S.D.
+Kronos is bred by Stephen Doonan, Trev’s Dracula is bred by Trev Cox, and the G.J. cultivars like GJ Maratchi, GJ Bloody Nurse, and GJ Rose are all bred by Green Jaws, a nursery in Germany owned by Matze.
+These cultivars are pretty rare and are more expensive than others.